 Filtering by content type: Press Release

-The Federal Trade Commission has announced updated fees starting on October 1, 2014, for telemarketers accessing phone numbers on the National Do Not Call Registry.
+The Federal Trade Commission has announced FY 2017 fees for telemarketers accessing phone numbers on the National Do Not Call Registry.
 The annual fees will increase slightly from FY 2016, and are set forth in a Federal Register notice.

 Filtering by content type: Blog Post

 Here are some truths about Grants.